 "With her sparkling, powerful personality Roza Herwig is dazzling on stage!
 She brings music in a way that stays with you: lively, moving, musical and creative."

 Roza likes to take on creative challenges and gives colorful, innovative performances, combining different art disciplines.
-Her work includes: ‘De verleiding van Vivaldi’ , ‘DESIRE’, children performance ‘Puss in boots’ , the heartbreaking ‘Crazy he calls me’, inspired by La Voix Humaine by Poulenc and JULIET.
-Roza developed herself as an actress in several acting classes and masterclasses.
+Her work includes: ‘De verleiding van Vivaldi’ , ‘DESIRE’, children performance ‘Puss in boots’ and the heartbreaking JULIET.
+With her collective Opera Rebels and Studio Youkali multiple bigger productions are in the make for season 26/27.

 In addition to singing as a soloist with, among others, the North Netherlands Symphonic Orchestra, Phion Orchestra, PYNARELLO, the Bauhaus Band and the Nederlands Kamerorkest, with whom she made her debut in the Concertgebouw in Amsterdam, Roza often appears in concerts, recitals and performances.
 She has performed in the Muziekgebouw aan ‘t IJ, Tivoli Vredenburg, Barbican Centre, Vortex Jazz Club and at several festivals, such as the Schiermonnikoog festival, Tête a Tête Festival, O Festival and the Grachtenfestival.
 Furthermore, Roza sang multiple times on Dutch radio ‘NPO Radio4’, 3FM and in the TV program ‘Podium Klassiek’.
 Besides Roza sang in an ensemble conducted by Antonio Pappano with the London Symphony Orchestra at the Barbican and was heard as a soloist on BBC Radio 3.
 For the 24/25 season Roza is an academist in the Heidelberger Frühling Liedakademie with Thomas Hampson.